Blog

 2. Carefully pour the kombucha from the jar into your sterilised (but not hot) bottles.
 For easy pouring, don't forget to get our silicone funnel.
 Finally, store your kombucha drinks in the fridge for drinking.

-We recommend keeping recycled glass bottles for your kombucha recipes!
+We recommend keeping recycled glass bottles or jars for your kombucha recipes!

 3. Set aside enough kombucha as a starter culture for your next batch.